In any business, competitors are always looking to grab your customers, and many customers are on the lookout for a better deal.

 - Customer value analysis or Life Time Value

-- Identify the customers with highest chances to churn
+- Identify the customers with the highest chances to churn

 - Predictive Churn model